freezy/node-pind/README.md

   * Define filters based on table attributes
   * Mark tables as favorite for faster access
   * Make use of available artwork using realtime image processing and caching
+  * Get status out of VPM tables, such as total number of games, score/playtime histogram etc `done`
 * List high scores of all tables for a given user, including a "global" score based on achievements.
 * Provide a voting system for new tables to install.